hypersonal-software/Documentation/src/app/page.md

 title: Getting started
 ---

-Learn how to use Hypersonal to personalize your ecommerce experience with AI. {% .lead %}
+Learn how to use Hypersonal to personalize your shopify store for every customer with AI. {% .lead %}

 <!-- {% quick-links %}